ARE YOU HITTING A ROADBLOCK IN LOSING WEIGHT?

 Consult your primary care physician (PCP) to determine if these medications are appropriate for you based on your medical history.

-The medication duration ranges from 4 to 8 weeks, depending on the dosage.
+Injections duration ranges from 4 to 8 weeks, depending on the dosage.

 Financials